-The objective of the sub-fund is to offer you exposure to equity securities of European companies.
+Objective: The objective of the sub-fund is to offer you exposure to equity securities of companies from around the world.
 The sub-fund promotes a combination of environmental and social aspects within the meaning of Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, and must contain a minimum proportion of sustainable investments within the meaning of the same Regulation.
 This is an actively managed sub-fund, which means that the portfolio manager does not aim to replicate the performance of a benchmark.
-The sub-fund mainly invests in shares and/or other equity securities of companies whose registered office and/or a significant part of their assets, activities, profit centres or decision-making centres are located in a European country.
-The selection is based on a methodology that: -excludes companies not in compliance with certain global standards, including the UN Covenant (human rights, labour rights, environmental protection and anti-corruption), -excludes companies involved in controversial activities (tobacco, gambling, thermal coal) or involved in major ESG controversies (incidents, allegations related to environmental, social, governance issues), is based on a best-in-class quantitative ESG approach and a qualitative ESG approach, and -aims to achieve impact and sustainability by ensuring that the company's products and/or services finance - as a proportion of its turnover - sustainable development.
+Investment policy: The sub-fund principally invests (without any sectorial restrictions) in shares and/or other securities giving access to the capital of companies from throughout the world.
+The selection is based on a methodology that: -excludes companies not in compliance with certain global standards, including the UN Covenant (human rights, labour rights, environmental protection and anticorruption), -excludes companies involved in controversial activities (tobacco, gambling, thermal coal) or involved in major ESG controversies (incidents, allegations related to environmental, social, governance issues), is based on a best-in-class quantitative ESG approach and a qualitative ESG approach, and -aims to achieve impact and sustainability by ensuring that the company's products and/or services finance - as a proportion of its turnover - sustainable development.
 More information on the product can be found on the website www.dpamfunds.com.
-Benchmark: MSCI Europe Net Return.
-Use of the benchmark: the benchmark is used to compare performance.
-The selection and weighting of the assets in the fund's portfolio may differ significantly from the composition of the benchmark.
-The benchmark is not aligned with the sustainable investment objective of the sub-fund.
-The investment policy is in line with the text in the Key Information Document (KID).
+Benchmark: MSCI AC World Net Return.
+Use of the benchmark: The benchmark is used to compare performance.
+The selection and weighting of the assets in the sub-fund's portfolio may differ significantly from the composition of the benchmark.
+The investment policy is in line with the text in the Key Investor Information Document (KID).
 The capital and/or the return are neither guaranteed nor protected.